-Using the macrovariable \$INPUT we specify bounds defining the investigated region.
-Using the macrovariable \$FMODELF we specify analytically the value of the model function.
+By using the macrovariable \$INPUT we specify bounds defining the investigated region.
+By using the macrovariable \$FMODELF we specify analytically the value of the model function.
 The gradient of the model function is computed numerically.
 Since we require to find a global minimum we set \$EXTREM='G'.